awslabs/graphstorm/docs/source/cli/graph-construction/raw_data.rst

 .. note::

     * If the number of rows is too large, it is suggested to split and store the data into mutliple tables that have the identical schema.
 Doing so could speed up the data reading process during graph construction if use multiple processing.
     * It is suggested to use **parquet** file format for its popularity and compressed file sizes.
-The **HDF5** format is only suggested data with large volume of high dimension features.
+The **HDF5** format is only suggested for data with large volume of high dimension features.

 Node tables
 ............